houqp/pyh3c/README.md

 PyH3C is a program for passing h3c authentication in SYSU east campus.

 Currently, python 3 is not supported.
 Also Windows operating system is not supported because I do not know how to acquire IP under this user friendly system. ;-P

 Dependencies
 ------------

-You need to install `libdnet` and `pypcap` library before you run the program.
+You need to install `libdnet` and `pypcap` library before running PyH3C.

-So for **Ubuntu** users:
+For **Ubuntu** users:

 ```bash
 $ apt-get install python-pypcap python-dumbnet
 ```

 If you're using pyhton with version lower than 2.7, you will also need to install argparse:

 ```bash
 $ apt-get install python-argparse
 ```

 For **Gentoo** users: